chtenb/neo-ansi/README.md

 - My git diffs in the terminal don't automatically have the same syntax highlighting logic and colors as my editor.

 In my opinion this state could be improved greatly by formulating a standard, akin to [base16](http://www.chriskempson.com/projects/base16/) but with a different set of use cases and trade offs in mind.
-Unlike base16 we will just concern ourselves with foreground colors in the context of syntax highlighting and we will encourage that the bright ANSI foreground colors remain more or less compatible with their non-bright versions.
+Unlike base16 we will just concern ourselves with foreground colors in the context of syntax highlighting and we will encourage that our color palette can be used as a color palette for an ANSI terminal without breaking compatibility with the ANSI colors.
+In other words, we don't want to encourage remapping the ANSI red color to something that is not close to red, because this will make the terminal colors confusing when using terminal applications that rely on these colors and assign meaning to them.
+For instance, a `git diff` command should be able to use the ANSI red color to highlight deleted lines.

 ## Design principles for a syntax highlighting scheme standard